 If you have animals with a knack for getting out, the best defense is an effective fence.
 Goats, pigs, cattle and sheep may find a downed section of fence and funnel through in search of green grasses on the other side.
 Provide solid barriers and warning signage to keep your animals from becoming roadkill.

 Homesteads located within eyeshot of major highways may be too exposed.
 Strangers may see an opportunity to plunder from your pasture.
 You may have done everything in your power to keep animals reined in, safe, and secure, but this type of predator can bypass almost every protective measure you’ve put in place.

 To keep your livestock safe and secure from strangers with bad intentions, consider mounting game cameras and keeping well-trained protective animals nearby.
 Large dogs, llamas and even horses can be effective guardians while other animals, like roosters, donkeys and small dogs can help sound an alarm if an intruder approaches.

 TOO MANY PREDATORS TO REMEMBER?
-CLICK THE ‘SAVE’ BUTTON ON THE IMAGE BELOW TO PIN THIS ARTICLE TO YOUR FAVORITE PINTEREST BOARD!
+USE THE ‘PIN’ BUTTON ON THE IMAGE BELOW TO PIN THIS ARTICLE TO YOUR FAVORITE PINTEREST BOARD!

 D. Ryan Buford is a professionally trained writer and journalist from the Pacific Northwest region of the United States.
 He currently hosts “The Next Generation,” a live, weekly internet radio show on Prepper Broadcasting Network that focuses on parenting and preparedness.
 Learn more about our team here.

 As an advocate of the preparedness and homesteading world, Ryan left behind a successful, fast-paced urban job for a more sustainable life among farm fields, wildlife and family.
 In addition to leading a self-sufficient life, he writes as a freelancer and maintains a blog and magazine at www.dryanbuford.com.